 - Mundey v.
 Erie Insurance, 396 Md.
 656, 914 A.2d 1167 (2007) Plaintiff left his parents’ home in Lusby and moved to Waldorf.
 Almost a year later, he was injured in a car crash.
 He tried to get coverage under his parents' policy with Erie.
 The court rejected his claim that his parents' uninsured motorist coverage would apply because he intended to return home at some point in the future.

 - Bushey v.
 Northern Assurance., 362 Md.
 626, 766 A.2d 598 (2001): In a Charles County wrongful death case involving the tragic deaths of two high school sisters, the Court found the vehicle's $1,000,000 UM policy should cover family members of a named insured as an unincorporated entity.

 - Gorham v.
 Guidant Mutual Insurance, 80 F.Supp.2d 540, 546 (D.Md.
-2000): Federal court opinion that found that “in process of getting in a church van" is tantamount to "occupying" the vehicle for the purpose of UM coverage
+2000): Federal court opinion that found that “in process of getting in a van" is tantamount to "occupying" the vehicle for the purpose of UM coverage.

 - Schuler v.
 Erie Insurance Exchange, 81 Md.
 App.
 499, 568 A.2d 873 (1990).
 In this Montgomery County pedestrian collision case, the court shot down a victim's effort to get UM coverage from his wife's commercial policy as opposed to his own coverage with MAIF.
-But, the court finds in dicta that a permissive user pedestrian should be covered even if they are not in the vehicle at the time of the collision.
+The court found in dicta that a permissive user pedestrian should be covered even if they are not in the vehicle at the time of the collision.
 You can read more about this case here.